-In order to address the potentially significant delay of a ripple carry adder, a carry look ahead (CLA) adder was created.
+In order to address the potentially significant delay of a ripple carry adder, a carry look ahead adder (CLA) was created.
 In this approach, additional circuitry is included that produces the intermediate carry in signals immediately instead of waiting for them to be created by the preceding full adder stage.
 This allows the adder to complete in a fixed amount of time instead of one that scales with the number of bits in the adder.
 Example 12.6 shows an overview of the design approach for a CLA.

-Example 12.6 Design of a 4-Bit Carry Look Ahead Adder (CLA)-Overview
+Example 12.6Design of a 4-bit carry look ahead adder (CLA) - overview